syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 mean is the arithmetic mean of the distribution.

-standard_dev is the standard deviation of the distribution.
+standardDeviation is the standard deviation of the distribution.

 ### Remarks

 * Probability must be >= 0 and <= 1.
-* standard_dev must be > 0.
+* standardDeviation must be > 0.

-Given a value for probability, NORMINV seeks value x such that NORMDIST(x, mean, standard_dev, True) = probability.
+Given a value for probability, NORMINV seeks value x such that NORMDIST(x, mean, standardDeviation, True) = probability.
 NORMINV uses an iterative search technique.

 ## NormsDist